-On page one of this blog post, I mentioned that 10 or 20 milli-watts probably wasn’t going to cut it, at least not for regular CW (and not the weak signal stuff).
+On page one of this blog post, I mentioned that 10 or 20 milli-watts probably wasn’t going to cut it, at least not for regular CW (as opposed to the weak signal stuff).
 So, I procured an amplifier kit from the same folks who provided the “Progrock” kit, and started to assemble it.
 It’s nice and compact, and (hopefully) will deliver around five watts of power to the antenna when I’m done.

 In the pics, one can see that I’ve hot-rodded the little amp, putting the heatsink on top of one of those Hammond aluminum enclosures.
 I just love those things!
 Anyway, I think it looks like an old camaro with a blown engine, and headers.
 Just sayin …